Science and Medical Journalism

 proper style and usage for all written assignments.

-Also, starting with the class for Wednesday, September 12, students should begin reading the print version of the Tuesday Science Times section of the New York Times.
-On the assigned dates, students should bring the Science Times section to class.
-Please consult the course schedule below for the exact dates for which the section should be read.
-Please note that the online version of the New York Times is not an acceptable substitute since the online version lacks some graphics and other key layout features of the print edition.
+Also, starting with the class for Wednesday, September 21, students should begin reading the print version of the Tuesday Science Times section of the New York Times.
+On the assigned dates, please bring the Science Times section to class.
+Consult the course schedule below for the exact dates for which the section should be read.
+Please note that the online version of the New York Times is not an acceptable substitute since the online and print versions do not necessarily have the same content.
 The New York Times is available in the UNC Student Store and is also available at a reduced rate by subscription.
 To subscribe, you can call 1-800-NYTIMES and ask for college subscriptions.
 Receiving the print edition by subscription also gives you unlimited online access.

-A working medical journalist typically talks and discusses
+A working science journalist typically talks and discusses

 relevant issues with colleagues and others before preparing his